 Mantle cell lymphoma

-This information is about a type of non-Hodgkin lymphoma (NHL) called mantle cell lymphoma.
+Mantle cell lymphoma is a type of non-Hodgkin lymphoma (NHL).

 This section should ideally be read with our general information about NHL.
 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.